 Take a look at the BLS data below and we’ll go through most of the line items in more detail.

-The Average Transportation Expense Is Way Too High
+The Average Amount Spent On Transportation Is Too High

 Below are the latest details from the BLS Consumer Finance Report broken down by category.
 Let’s go through some categories in a little more detail.